Last updated on July 8th, 2022 at 03:42 pm

 In all honesty, to this day, though we’ve laughed and cried together, wilderness camped together, gotten tipsy together, and seen each other at both our best and our worst, I’ve never really come clean with her.

 She has the gist of it, but she’d be surprised to know I kept a pint of milk and some butter in a little ice chest and read to my children by flashlight and candlelight.
 Or perhaps it’s that she knows all that full well, and also recognizes my shame and doesn’t want to embarrass me with what she knows.

 What I went through would never happen to her, I think to myself; I am the only one I know who could find myself in such dire straits with no backup.

-Even as I say that, I know how silly it is.
-Stand on any street corner and look around at the passers by.
+Even as I say that I know how silly it is.
+Stand on any street corner and look around at the passers-by.
 They all have money issues.
 Some spend too much.
 Some hoard money.
 Some are afraid to ask for a well-deserved raise, and some are making a sky-high payment on a fancy car whose value dropped 50% the day they drove it off the lot.
-Some are collecting gold against the worldwide collapse of currency.
+Some are collecting gold against the worldwide collapse of the currency.
 Some are in the stock market and losing their shirt, and some have cashed in their 401(k) funds to make ends meet.